birminghamurbanobservatory/public-data-hub/Walkthrough.md

 Most observations should have a _location_ object so we know where to plot it on the map.

-N.B. as yet there's still no ability to set a spatial bounding box for the request, but it shouldn't be too much of an issue as we'll just keep the default extent of the map the same (i.e. to show all of Birmingham), and if we plot an observation outside of the extent the user can always find it by manually zooming out.
+Although it is possible to  set a spatial bounding box for the request (see [docs](https://stoplight.io/p/docs/gh/birminghamurbanobservatory/docs/reference/REST-API.v1.yaml/paths/~1observations/get?srn=gh/birminghamurbanobservatory/docs/reference/REST-API.v1.yaml/paths/~1observations/get)), we probably don't need to bother, we'll just keep the default extent of the map the same (i.e. to show all of Birmingham), and if we plot an observation outside of the extent the user can always find it by manually zooming out.

-At some point we should add the ability to click on a marker and see more details, e.g. when it was recorded and by which sensor, but this feature can be added further down the line.

 ## Modal with more information about an observation